sekka1/managedkube.com/_posts/2018-12-13-ManagedKube-launches-on-GCP.md

 ---
 layout: post
 title: ManagedKube launches on GKE Marketplace at KubeCon
-categories: Kubernetes tool
+categories: Kubernetes cost monitoring visibility tool metrics data ManagedKube
-keywords: Kubernetes cost monitoring visibility tool metrics data ManagedKube
+keywords: Kubernetes cost tool
 ---

 ManagedKube is excited to announce their launch on GKE’s Marketplace at KubeCon!
 Keep an eye out for our application during Google’s keynote.